tatumio/tatum-php/docs/Api/MaliciousAddressApi.md

 <h4>1 credit per API call.</h4>

- <p>Check, if the blockchain address is malicous.
-Malicous address can contain assets from the DarkWeb, is connected to the scam projects or contains stolen funds.</p>
+ Check, if the blockchain address is malicous.
+Malicous address can contain assets from the DarkWeb, is connected to the scam projects or contains stolen funds.

- <p>Supported Chains: ETH, BTC, LTC</p>
+ Supported Chains: ETH, BTC, LTC

 ### Example